How to Remove Yourself from PeekYou (2026 Guide)

 PeekYou profiles emphasize digital presence over traditional public records.
 A typical listing includes:

-- Full name and age — your real name, approximate age, and sometimes middle name or maiden name.
+- Full name and age: real name, approximate age, sometimes middle name or maiden name.

-- Location — city and state, sometimes with neighborhood-level detail.
+- Location: city and state, sometimes neighborhood-level detail.

-- Social media profiles — links to your accounts on Facebook, LinkedIn, Instagram, Twitter, YouTube, Pinterest, GitHub, and many other platforms.
-This is PeekYou's core data type and is often more comprehensive than what other brokers show.
+- Social media profiles: links to your accounts on Facebook, LinkedIn, Instagram, Twitter, YouTube, Pinterest, GitHub, and many more.
+This is PeekYou's core data and it is usually more comprehensive than other brokers.

-- Web presence — links to personal websites, blog posts, forum profiles, professional portfolios, and any other web pages associated with your name or usernames.
+- Web presence: personal websites, blog posts, forum profiles, professional portfolios, and other pages tied to your name or usernames.

-- Email addresses — sometimes inferred from public profiles or sourced from data aggregators.
+- Email addresses, sometimes inferred from public profiles or sourced from aggregators.

-- Profile photos — images pulled from your social media accounts and displayed on your PeekYou profile.
+- Profile photos pulled from your social media and displayed on your PeekYou profile.

-- Usernames — screen names and handles used across different platforms, which can reveal accounts you did not intend to be publicly linked to your name.
+- Usernames: the screen names and handles you use across platforms, which can reveal accounts you never wanted publicly linked to your name.

-- Relatives and associates — people connected to you through public records and shared social media connections.
+- Relatives and associates, connected through public records and shared social connections.

-The social media aggregation is what sets PeekYou apart.
-Other data brokers may list one or two social media links, but PeekYou typically surfaces many more accounts — including ones on smaller or older platforms that you may not have used in years.
-This makes PeekYou a significant concern for anyone who has used different usernames to maintain separation between their online identities.
+The social media aggregation is the problem.
+Other brokers list one or two social links.
+PeekYou typically surfaces many more, including accounts on small or old platforms you may not have used in years.
+If you have ever used different usernames to keep online identities separate, PeekYou is built to undo that.

 Step-by-Step: How to Remove Your PeekYou Profile